Information on Liquid Smoke?

 Added to Garlic Butter (powder form)

-You can add Liquid Smoke to just about any foods including home made bread or savory scones if you wish, just think laterally.
+You can add Liquid Smoke to just about any foods including home made bread or savoury scones if you wish, just think laterally.

 Please note that all of our liquid smoke products are Vegan friendly and Gluten Free